 Yet while we we have so much more materially - the fear is always driven into us that we have nothing, not really.
 That life is not as it should be.
 The spouse is not quite perfect enough or psychic enough to anticipate each and every need.
 The job is too stressful.
 Time is far too fleeting.
 The last one is the only one I agree with: Pardon me for my absence.

 During all this fear-mongering, the "counter message" we get to balance this out is: More.
 That's their answer.
 As if by just adding more (water) we will be gifted with an instant life.
 A life other than the one we borrow.
 I use "borrow" here, because that is how it is.
 We don't keep life forever; we are entrusted with one for a short while: Why then are we so determined to remain dissatisfied with this gift?
+I feel as if people are bombarded by their own side sometimes.
+Good, intelligent people are buying into the idea that they are not quite capable, because they are unhappy - and they are being sold that idea by OTHER human beings.
+An endless spiral of enabling - the drug is "This is not good enough and neither are you".

 Perhaps they are right to be unhappy!
 Or dissatisfied.
 It's good to know when something needs fixing.
 The only harm occurs when they barely scratch the surface of why there is discontent; when they use the outer life: appearance, career and status as the passage to contentment.
 The truth is, all those things only equal a material life - which no matter how much you improve upon will never bring true fulfillment.

+Deep down we know this, yet we still forget.
+The other messages are too prevalent.
+Why?
+Happy, fulfilled people are rarely voracious consumers, it helps profit margins to keep us in a state of constant need.
+I don't think that those who enable this process truly mean harm - but let's face it, they are partly responsible.
+Though not completely.
 The greatest opportunity and thus the greatest test lies with us.
 Taking responsibility for why we are and what we value is not the easiest thing.
 Sometimes it can strike like a lightening bolt - when reality forces us to see beneath the veneer.
 Most of the time, it takes work, real hard introspective work.
 We actually have to sit down in a quiet spot and think.
 Shut away the world and all the images dangled before us.
 Just sit and think and ask every question we have avoided or neglected.
 Remember our question mark?
 It comes in very useful during those tender, worthwhile moments.
 This life is so precious and it floats by in the blink of an eye; I hope we can give it the time and thought it deserves, soon and often.
 Throw out the pancake mix.
 Start from scratch.

+It's 10pm in London, returned from a marathon writing session.
+The whole day, the sense of something tangible, something missing followed me.
+Just wanted to be indoors.
+I ate little, what little I touched lacked taste.
+I prayed, found some peace in that.
+I wrote some more.
+Then, looked at missed blogs.
+It's 10pm in London and dear Renee, a person of incredible warmth and goodness of the blog "Circling My Head" is.. not here.
+Her cancer, telling title is her blog's name, had deteriorated quickly.
+Her warmth and strength are needed elsewhere, she is dead.
+Renee, today I wrote, after a long time of my brush with the dreaded tumour; the lease and breath of new life that came when they removed it.
+Today I found, you, missing.
+I know Renee was here for a short while.
+I can't tell you how much she means to me.
+I want to post her picture and I can't.
 I don't always let people deeply into my heart; give - yes, receive? carefully.
 Except when I come across genuine and kind people, it is very easy to love them.
 I don't know the romance of that emotion, but with family and friends, it is there and means much.
 Renee was an instant, loving and sincere friend - certainly not something I expected when I started to write this blog.
 I did not expect her familiar love, her endearingly sweet emails, her glowing trust, encouragement, understanding of vulnerability and unexplained delight in knowing my real name.
 I did not expect a complex, amazing, ballsy, (sometimes potty-mouthed) funny and shatteringly good person.
 Renee did everything her own way and answered to nobody.
 She grew up Catholic, married her Muslim husband in their "unique" 1975 wedding and together they built an amazing bond and family.
 She suffered with cancer, sometimes in silence, sometimes with a primal cry for help and we came running, because that's what people who love her do.
+I am crying Renee, but it is because I knew you, not because I lost you.
+I am grateful to her darling daughter for sharing all the news with us at this sad time.
+My heart is with Angelique, her father and family.
+I am grateful for Renee's open heart, searing mind and soul.
+God I hope I see you in heaven, RK; you deserve peace after all this pain.
+You deserve every drop of goodness you brought to this world.
+I am not mythologising Renee, she chose goodness; the simple undiluted kind every day.
+I love you.
+Peace be with Renee, Your friend, x

 Dear friends, dear souls I have missed the pleasure of conversing with in some time.